 I've set up this initiative such that people can partner with me on scholarships, if they contribute $500 or more to that scholarship.
 I can't incorporate every donor's feedback into the decision, but I do want to give larger donors the ability to have a say in the process.
 Other donors will be featured on the scholarship page, but not engage with the decision process.

 How can I start my own scholarship?

 There are several scholarship platforms out there, but I chose to work with Bold because they make it incredibly easy for you to set up scholarships, operationalize the process, be compliant, and allow others to contribute as well.
-If you're interested in starting your own scholarship, please email me at [email protected] and I'll connect you with Calvin Rosser, who helped me create this initiative and can help you create customized scholarships.
+You can follow these instructions online to create your own scholarship or set up a memorial scholarship.